LizardByte/Sunshine/docs/source/about/guides/linux.rst

 The virtual display is accelerated by the NVidia GPU using the TwinView configuration.

 ..
 Attention::
 	This guide is specific for Xorg and NVidia GPUs.
-I start the X Server using the ``startx`` command.
+I start the X server using the ``startx`` command.
 	I also only tested this on an Artix runit init system on LAN.
 	I didn't have to do anything special with pulseaudio (pipewire untested).